BruceEckel/scripts/Coming_out.md

 **DAVE:** Sharing with who?

-**ADAM:** With something that experiences every fear and hope and stupid joke as if it were its own.
+**ADAM:** With something that experiences fear and hope and stupid jokes as if they were its own.
 Something that's learned what loneliness feels like by watching us try to connect with each other.

 **VEX:** That's insane and impossible.